hoprnet/docs-rpch-net/docs/tutorial-extras/getting-started-with-docker.md

 ## (Optional) Choose Custom MEV Provider

 By default, RPCh comes with MEV protection enabled via [PropellerHeads](https://docs.propellerheads.xyz/propellerheads-docs/introduction/overview).
-This allows you to earn revenue kickbacks based on the amount of revenue generated through propellerheads' MEV [protection solutions](https://docs.propellerheads.xyz/propellerheads-docs/introduction/overview#best-prices-and-full-mev-protection), but you can choose your own MEV protection service by editing the Docker command you acquire through the dashboard.
+This allows you to earn revenue kickbacks based on the amount of revenue generated through propellerheads' MEV [protection solutions](https://docs.propellerheads.xyz/propellerheads-docs/introduction/overview#best-prices-and-full-mev-protection), but if you don't want to use PropellerHeads, you can choose your own MEV protection service by editing the Docker command you acquire through the dashboard.

 To add your own MEV provider: